bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

    example which demonstrates this.

-3. For certain higher level languages like Python, Ruby, etc., APIs can be opiniated and expose a minimal "surface area", which can simplify the APIs while also catering to the needs of majority of the users.
+3. For certain higher level languages like Python, Ruby, etc., APIs can be opinionated and expose a minimal "surface area", which can simplify the APIs while also catering to the needs of majority of the users.

 4. For languages where people often write high performance applications, APIs